caithmac/upsc-digitalgarden/src/site/notes/UPSC/Feminism.md

 	- There is discrimination each and every part of life.
 	- Social and economic forces are led by men and has adverse impact over women.
 - The word feminism refers an intense awareness of identity as women.
 - The subjugation of women is central fact of history and is main cause of all psychological order of society.
-According to Janet Richards "The essence of feminism has strong fundamental case intended only to mean that there are excellent reason for thinking that women suffer from social injustice because of their sex, the proposition is to be regarded as feminism."
+According to **Janet Richards** "*The essence of feminism has strong fundamental case intended only to mean that there are excellent reason for thinking that women suffer from social injustice because of their sex, the proposition is to be regarded as feminism."*
 -

 ##### Core Question